AbhinavDusi/ai-dotsandboxes/README.md

 ## Algorithmic Player

-The Algorithmic Player chooses a move by using the information of the grid size and whether it is the first or second player to move, to create optimal "chains."
+The Algorithmic Player chooses a move through the double-cross strategy.

 ## Minimax Player

 The Minimax Player chooses a move by employing a minimax algorithm, simulating its and its opponents' future moves and choosing the optimal move by maximizing its score to a certain depth (implemented as a depth of 3).
+Alpha beta pruning is for optimization.

 ## Deep Q Learning Ensemble